TIPS to Maximize Productivity

 • Don’t wait until the last minute to order spares.
 Not having replacement consumables on hand when you need them could halt production, and replacing a component with “something close” is not an option.
 Doing so will result in short consumable life, poor quality cuts and could lead to catastrophic failure of the torch.

 • Keep your consumables clean.
 Store the parts in original protective packaging, or store in an airtight container.
 Wash your hands to remove any oil or contaminants before installing new consumables.

 Perform regular system maintenance.

-Minimize overall downtime from plasma cutting problems by keeping your system in optimum condition with regular maintenance.
+Minimize overall downtime from your plasma cutting problem by keeping your system in optimum condition with regular maintenance.
 Download our Checklist For Maintaining Consumable Life to make sure you’re making the most of your consumables.
 The following are just a few of the maintenance tasks required.

 • Daily Tasks – test inlet pressure, check air filters, examine o-rings, check coolant condition, examine water tube.

 • Weekly Tasks – check coolant level, check coolant flow, check hoses and torch leads.

 • Monthly Tasks – examine pilot arc relay, hoses, cables, ground connections, coolant system, clean inside power supply.